Homeschool Your Way Through The National Parks

 Did you know there are 63 national parks in the United States?
-There’s at least one in every state!
 No matter where you live, there’s a national park not too far away.

 Can’t travel to all of the parks?
 No problem, I’ve put together an at home unit study filled with resources, books, and games to make learning about all the parks from home easy and fun.
 Keep reading to discover our homeschool plan for traveling the national parks together.

 Using The National Park System As Your Classroom

 America’s national park system makes an amazing classroom for homeschoolers!
 There’s so much to learn in each of our National Parks.
 We love exploring our nation through the parks, because there are opportunities to learn about the unique plants, animals, and geography of different regions all over the US.

 From the weird and interesting geographical features at Yellowstone to the synchronous fireflies at Congaree, there’s a lot to discover and learn!
 The Junior Ranger program available at most National Parks makes it easy to learn about the park’s features while you’re there with activities and interesting facts.

 The Junior Ranger program rewards kids with patches and badges for completing activities in the park.
 It’s a super cool way to explore the national parks with kids.
 If you can’t make it to the park in person, check out the online program for games and activities to learn all about the parks at home.